flowbased/thinking-flowbased/README.md

 ==================
 TODO: refer out to books for source of definitions

-Component
+Central definitions

+* Component:
+* Port:
-Process: Component instance
+* Process: Component instance
-Connection
+* Connection:
-Graph: definition of
+* Graph: definition of
-Network: Graph instance
+* Network: Graph instance
+* Packet:
+* IIP:

-components types
+Common classes of components

-    routers
+* routers
-    filters
+* filters

-firing patterns
+Firing patterns

 Things hard to grasp
 ================
 For those used to imperative programming.
-Some of these might not be unique to
+Some of these might not be unique to dataflow/FBP

 asyncronous thinking
 multiple-entries of functions at later time